 You can now use the change summary to see the user stories and bugs completed since the previous release to know what to test and put in your release notes.

 Web Platform and Tools

-ASP.NET & Visual Studio gives developers a powerful set of frameworks and tools to build websites, services (API’s), real-time bi-directional communication endpoints and much more.
+ASP.NET and Visual Studio gives developers a powerful set of frameworks and tools to build websites, services (API's), real-time bi-directional communication endpoints and much more.
 You can learn more on the official ASP.NET website.